 28. In January 2007, a failure due to sulfidation corrosion caused a serious fire in the Chevron Richmond Refinery crude unit resulting in a CWS Level 3 alert, initiating a shelter-in-place for the surrounding community.
-A carbon steel piping spool1 failed catastrophically during operation (Figure 13).
+A carbon steel piping spooli failed catastrophically during operation (Figure 13).
 The carbon steel piping contained a low percentage of silicon (<0.005 wt. %).
 The process fluid ignited, injuring a nearby worker.
-Chevron informed Contra Costa Health Services' Hazardous Materials Programii (Contra Costa County) in a letter that the metallurgy had been upgraded following this incident as an inherently safer solution.
+Chevron informed Contra Costa County in a letter that the metallurgy had been upgraded following this incident as an inherently safer solution.
 However, the CSB learned that this upgrade was limited to only the immediate piping spool that failed.
 The inherently safer, more corrosion resistant metallurgy was not implemented more broadly in crude unit high temperature service as a result of this incident.

-i A piping spool is a small, removable section of piping.
-In some cases, a piping spool is installed or removed in order to provide a temporary connection or complete disconnection between two piping circuits.
+&lt;sup>i A piping spool is a small, removable section of piping.
+In some cases, a pipe spool is installed or removed in order to provide a temporary connection or complete disconnection between two piping circuits.